Chapter 6:

 "You can't be the defendant and the jury, dumbass", she grumbled.
 "By the way, as if your crap didn't give me enough of a headache, now I’m seriously starting to think you’re hiding something", she added.

-"No one in their right mind would take this bit as far as you are taking it", she argued.
+"No one in their right mind would take this bit that far", she argued.

 "Perhaps", I spoke only to avoid an awkward silence.
 "However...
 The truth, my sister, is that I was beheaded by a man named Braz Cubas, who is also a super powerful walking cadaver", I uttered, trying to take myself seriously for once.
-"I was then saved by a vampire named Akashi Asami, who taught me the ways of the occult.
-Finally, I then learned that I was turned immortal because of a photograph of mine, which had been taken with a magic camera" I then proceeded to reveal.
+"I was then saved by a vampire named Akashi Asami, who taught me the ways of magic.
+Finally, I then learned that I was turned immortal because of a photograph of mine, which was taken with a magic camera", I then proceeded to reveal.
 "And, before you ask...
-Yes, that's all of yesterday's learnings"
+Yes, that's all of yesterday's learnings".

 "With Rio", I confessed.